ASNA/SunFarm/docs/replacing-yesno-with-checkboxes.md

 ## Using Checkbox with decimal fields

-Let’s artificially modify our application to show how `DdsCheckboxField` tagHelper could be used to bind a `Decimal` field in our `Model` (which could be extended to a database field defined as decimal too).
+Let’s artificially modify our application to show how `DdsCheckboxField` TagHelper could be used to bind a `Decimal` field in our `Model` (which could be extended to a database field defined as decimal too).

 To avoid changing too much our Application, let’s add a new field to the `Model` defined as follows: